jamescarson3/ctls2017/docs/intro_to_linux_02.md

 subfolderA  subfolderB  subfolderC
 ```

 Use `cd` to Navigate into `subfolderA`, then use `ls` to list the contents.
-What do you expect to see:
+What do you expect to see?

 ```
 $ cd subfolderA